Farrukh-X-Dev/Quizz-App-for-Kids/README.md

 ## 🚀 How to Run the App

-Install dependencies using npm install.
+1- Install dependencies using npm install.

-Run the development server using npm run dev.
+2- Run the development server using ' npm run dev '.

-Install an Extension name Live server by Ritwick Dey
+3- Install an Extension name Live server by Ritwick Dey

-Navigate to the index.html file in VS Code.
+4- Navigate to the index.html file in public folder .

-Right Click on the file , Open a Live Server through which redirected you to the web.
+5- Right Click on the file , Open a Live Server through which redirected you to the web.

 ## 🤝 Contributing